akkiicloud/3_ERT_Inversion/README.md

 - generating the default PyGIMLi inversion mesh,
 - applying a homogeneous starting model,
 - defining horizontal and vertical correlation lengths, and
-- performing the inversion using geostatistical regularization.
+- performing the inversion using geostatistical regularization including the topography.

 ---